Content

 I recommend over-ear headphones for listening pleasure.
 Simply because the sound is then generated as far away from the eardrum as possible.
 Experience has shown that this works somewhat better than when the sound is generated in the eardrum, as with earbuds, and thus has to travel little distance through our hearing apparatus.
 As a sound engineer, I am a fan of headphones with a linear frequency response, these distort the audio the least.
 But as I said, you don’t really have a particular model.

 Well, unless you want that certain something.
 And that is dynamic head tracking in this case.
-This means that acceleration sensors are installed in the hardware, which recognize where you are looking and turn spatial audio sound effects around in real time.
-If you move your head, the apple’s spatial audio sound field rotates accordingly.
+Dynamic head tracking utilizes sensors to track head movement and adjust the soundscape accordingly.
+For example, head tracked spatial audio uses motion sensors in headphones like AirPods Pro to create immersive, positional sound experiences.
+Apple is introducing the headphone motion manager as a new feature, enabling developers to access headphone-specific motion data for head-tracked spatial audio experiences.
+This allows apps that are already playing audio to integrate headphone motion data with spatial audio APIs, enhancing the realism and immersion, especially when combined with ARKit and camera-based world tracking.
 The dynamic head tracking technology is already built into all Apple devices, and the competition has already followed suit.
+Apple’s commitment to spatial audio includes integrating it into their devices and services, making it accessible to a wide user base.
 But what do you hear?
 This question will be answered in detail in the next article.
 In fact, the manufacturers themselves usually don’t know.
 This is not so bad, because they have already built a hardware infrastructure that can still be adapted on the software side with exciting applications or content afterwards.

 Spatial hearing is fascinating and lets us experience the world around us in 3D.
 But how can we do that with just two ears?
 It’s all a matter of timing and intensity.
 Our ears hear sound waves from the environment in different ways, depending on where the different sounds come from.
-The brain processes these differences to create a personalized spatial audio map that tells us where a sound is coming from.
+The brain processes these differences through a mechanism called sound localization.
+Sound localization refers to the brain’s ability to identify the location of a sound source based on timing and intensity differences between ears.
+This allows the brain to create a personalized spatial audio map that tells us where a sound is coming from.
 It’s an incredibly complex process, and yet we manage it effortlessly and without even realizing it.
 High sound quality is crucial in creating an immersive spatial audio experience.

 Three factors play the biggest role in how our brain derives peak performance from comparing left and right ears.